All Episodes

 I still find it very difficult to get rid of the body trauma.

-It was pretty traumatic for me and I still sometimes in certain medical procedures and sexually will start having flashbacks.
+And I still sometimes in certain medical procedures and sexually will start having flashbacks.

-Do you have any suggestions on how to Even though consciously I know what's going on, my body still goes through the moments and I kind of freak out a little bit.
+Do you have any suggestions on how to, even though consciously I know what's going on, my body still goes through the moments and I kind of freak out a little bit?

 It's a great question.